Did You Receive an Ozempic Health Insurance Denial? Perhaps We Can Help.

 Obesity is an unhealthy amount of body fat that leads to excessive weight that remains over time.
 This health condition increases the likelihood of developing various health issues including heart disease, type 2 diabetes, sleep apnea, and some types of cancer.
 Body Mass Index (BMI) is often used to determine obesity.
 BMI is calculated by dividing an individual’s weight in kilograms by the square of their height in meters.
 A person with a BMI equal to or exceeding 30 is obese, while a BMI 25 – 30 is overweight.

 Statistics indicate that just under 31% of American adults are overweight, and 42% are obese.
 In addition, almost 20% of children aged between 2 and 19 years are obese.
+The New England Journal of Medicine published an article predicting that 48.9 percent of American adults will be obese by the year 2030.

 Who Can Take Ozempic?